At 8 December 2021

 If you use a password to protect your account and personal information, it is your responsibility to keep it confidential and to change it if you think it has been compromised.

-Contact us in writing, with proof of your identity, to access, update or delete your information.
-We’ll reply to your request in reasonable time.
+Contact us in writing with proof of your identity to access, update or delete your information.
+We’ll reply to your request in a reasonable time.
 But we may charge a fee to retrieve your information.

 We’ll take the necessary reasonable steps to update or delete your information and notify any third party services providers with whom we have shared it so they can update their records.